MerianBerry/fulgrum/readme.md

 ## Compiler Infrastructure

-The base of the compiler infrastructure is an interpreter written in ANSI C (C89).
+The base of the compiler infrastructure is an interpreter written in C99.
 Its purpose is to interpret and run the full precompiler code written in Fulgrum, which is used to compile the same Fulgrum precompiler.

-`C Interpreter -> Fulgrum Compiler -> Fulgrum Compiler -> Compiler Binary`
+`C Interpreter (runs)-> Fulgrum Compiler (compiles)-> Fulgrum Compiler -> Compiler Binary`

 The C Interpreter is written with an API, so any C/C++ code can `#include` the [*API header*](lib/bootstrap/include/fulgrum.h), and link the interpreter, and run Fulgrum code from their C programs (this is how the C interpeter will work, using the [*driver C file*](src/bootstrap/driver.c)).